 You must register to do an honors thesis by mid-September of your senior year.
 The Honors Program Office is located in the Hebert Building where you must pick up the guidelines and schedule well in advance of your registration for an honors thesis.
 For additional information review the Honors Program web page.
 You may also wish to see the titles of some Recent Honors Theses in the Department of Psychology.
 The Department of Psychology requires the Honors Thesis to be based on empirical research.

-The minimum requirement for Departmental Honors in Psychology include:
+The minimum requirement for completing an Honors Thesis in Psychology include:

 Ethics Approval Deadlines: